-- Water - due date May 1, 2013
+- Adventure - May 1, 2016

 We can accept digital photos only.
 Images will be chosen on the basis of artistic merit as well as photo quality.
 To improve your chances of being selected, send only your best photos and use the same considerations you would for entering a juried show, which means sharp focus, even lighting, no extraneous hands or feet or garage doors showing in the photo, etc.